- Credit Hours and GPA

 viii. a paper written for a class in lieu of an exam;

-ix. other significant papers a may be approved by the academic dean.
+ix. other significant papers may be approved by the Associate Dean for Academic Affairs.

 6. Minimum period of study for J.D. degree